pwaller/go2ll-talk/README.md

 # go2ll

-In the near future I plan to publish `go2ll`, which is a slighly more sophisticated frontend.
+In the near future I plan to publish `go2ll`, which is a slightly more sophisticated frontend.
 It will only ever be a toy, because, for example, it is unlikely to implement garbage collection and goroutines.
 This means it won't be good for abitrary Go programs.
 On the other hand, I can still think of a few interesting uses, such as for speeding up CPU intensive compute kernels.
 I have already been able to demonstrate 30-40% speedups in already fairly well tuned code such as that for computing SHA1 and `strconv.ParseFloat`.